projectriff/riff/docs/riff_function_create.md

 Create a new function resource from the content of the provided Git repo/revision.

 The INVOKER arg defines the language invoker that is added to the function code in the build step.
-The resulting image is then used to create a Knative Service (service.serving.knative.dev) instance of the name specified for the function.
+The resulting image is then used to create a Knative Service (`service.serving.knative.dev`) instance of the name specified for the function.
-From then on you can use the sub-commands for the 'service' command to interact with the service created for the function.
+From then on you can use the sub-commands for the `service` command to interact with the service created for the function.

 If an input channel and bus are specified, create the channel in the bus and subscribe the service to the channel.